yaonology/PineScript/KDJ/ReadMe.md

 When the J is below 0, the stock price also might be oversold.
 During the oversold area, if the J crossover 0, it’s also means the golden-cross

 When the K is over 100, the stock price might be overbought.
 During the overbought area, if the J crossunder 100, it’s also means the death-cross.

+图片

+# 3. KDJ Stochastic Oscillator Strategy

+# · KD Crossover and Crossunde

+We can use the crosses to identify the best time to enter or exit the market.
+When we observe a gold cross when K and D are in oversold area, we buy the stock as the price will rebound soon.
+On the other hand, when we see a death cross in overbought area, we sell the stock as the price has reached it peak and will drop soon